jgraef/gv100ad/README.md

 E.g. a Landschluessel (e.g. `10` for Saarland) only identifies the state.
 A Kreisschluessel contains keys to identify the Land and Regierungsbezirk the Kreis is in, and the key for the Kreis itself.
-E.g. `10RKK` identifies the Gemeinde ? in Regierungsbezirk ? in the state of Saarland.
+E.g. `10041` identifies the Kreis Merzig-Wadern (42) in Regierungsbezirk 0 in the state of Saarland (10).

 Regionen and Gemeindeverbaende are identified somewhat idenpendently from the Regionalschluessel.